hbansal987/module5/module_05/lesson_05.01/lesson_05.01.md

 ## Rigidbody

-A Rigidbody in Unity is a component which when added to any GameObject **allows it to interact with fundamental physics behavior**, for example forces such as gravity and acceleration.
+A Rigidbody in Unity is a component which when added to any GameObject **allows it to interact with fundamental physics behavior**, for example **with!** forces such as gravity and acceleration.
 A GameObject that has a Rigidbody component will be treated as a real-world object in the physical world - affected by gravity, acceleration and mass.

 Suppose you have a cube object in your game which you want to act like a real-world object, following the law of gravity, having mass and feeling heavy when it is pushed and pulled.